Portfolio¶

 8 2022-01-15 00:00:00+00:00 2023-03-06 00:00:00+00:00 -11925.133817

-- Disable Numba when testing to avoid compilation
+- Disable Numba during testing to avoid compilation.

 Time stops¶

-- Joining the ranks of stop orders, time stop orders can close out a position after a period of time or also on a specific date.
+- Joining other stop orders, time stop orders can close a position either after a certain period of time or on a specific date.

 Enter randomly, exit before the end of the month